GeoWebCache/geowebcache/documentation/en/user/source/services/wms.rst

 Clients: uDig, GeoExplorer
 --------------------------

 On the front page of your GeoWebCache instance you will find a link to the WMS GetCapabilities document.
 Recent versions of uDig can use this URL to configure all layers automatically.
-The same is true for GeoExplorer and other GeoExt based applications.
+The same applies to GeoExplorer and other GeoExt based applications.

 Note that each output format results in a new set of tiles.
 The GetCapabilities document can also be downloaded and edited manually or be filtered automatically using XSL templates.